junkurihara/junkurihara.github.io/README.md

 ### New networking and computing architecture and its security

-- R. Watanabe, A. Kubota, J. Kurihara, and K. Sakurai, ''Extension o fResource Authorization Method with SSI in Edge Computing,'' Proc.
+- R. Watanabe, A. Kubota, J. Kurihara, and K. Sakurai, ''Extension of Resource Authorization Method with SSI in Edge Computing,'' Proc.
 AINA 2024, vol. 6, pp. 385–394, Apr.
 2024.
 - J. Kurihara, T. Tanaka and T. Kubo, ''&mu;ODNS: A Distributed Approach to DNS Anonymization with Collusion Resistance,'' Computer Networks, Elsevier, vol. 237, p.
 110078, Dec.
 2023.
 [Online] Available at [ScienceDirect](https://doi.org/10.1016/j.comnet.2023.110078) and [here (pdf)](./repo/computer-networks_237_110078.pdf).
 - R. Watanabe, A. Kubota and J. Kurihara, ''Application of Generalized Deduplication Techniques in Edge Computing Environments,'' Proc.
 AINA 2023, pp. 585--596, Mar.
 2023.
 - R. Watanabe, A. Kubota and J. Kurihara, ''Resource Authorization Methods for Edge Computing,'' Proc.
 AINA 2022, pp. 67--179, Apr.
 2022.